jdereg/groovy-io/README.md

 **groovy-io** consists of two main classes, a reader (`GroovyJsonReader`) and a writer (`GroovyJsonWriter`).  **groovy-io** eliminates the need for using `ObjectInputStream / ObjectOutputStream` to serialize objects and instead uses the JSON format.
 There is a 3rd optional class (`JsonObject`) see 'Non-typed Usage' below.

-**groovy-io** does not require that Java classes implement `Serializable` or `Externalizable` to be serialized, unlike `ObjectInputStream` / `ObjectOutputStream`.
-It will serialize any Java object graph into JSON and retain complete graph semantics / shape and object types.
+**groovy-io** does not require that classes implement `Serializable` or `Externalizable` to be serialized, unlike `ObjectInputStream` / `ObjectOutputStream`.
+It will serialize any object graph into JSON and retain complete graph semantics / shape and object types.
 This includes supporting private fields, private inner classes (static or non-static), of any depth.
 It also includes handling cyclic references.
 Objects do not need to have public constructors to be serialized.
 The output JSON will not include `transient` fields, identical to the ObjectOutputStream behavior.
+This can be overidden if needed.

 The `GroovyJsonReader / GroovyJsonWriter` code does not depend on any native or 3rd party libraries.